-- Promoting and modelling high attendance and its benefits. - Ensuring equality and fairness for all. - Ensuring this attendance policy is clear and easily understood by staff, pupils and parents. - Intervening early and working with other agencies to ensure the health and safety of our pupils. - Building strong relationships with families to overcome barriers to attendance. - Working collaboratively with other schools in the area, as well as other agencies. - Ensuring parents follow the framework set in section 7 of the Education Act 1996, which states that the parent of every child of compulsory school age shall cause them to receive efficient full-time education suitable to their age, ability and aptitude, and to any SEND they may have, either by regular attendance at school or otherwise. - Ensuring our attendance policy is clear and easily understood by all staff, parents and pupils. - Regularly monitoring and analysing attendance and absence data to identify pupils or cohorts that require more support.
+- Promoting and modelling high attendance and its benefits. - Ensuring equality and fairness for all. - Ensuring this attendance policy is clear and easily understood by staff, pupils and parents. - Intervening early and working with other agencies to ensure the health and safety of our pupils. - Building strong relationships with families to overcome barriers to attendance. - Working collaboratively with other schools in the area, as well as other agencies. - Ensuring parents follow the framework set in section 7 of the Education Act 1996, which states that the parent of every child of compulsory school age shall cause them to receive efficient full-time education suitable to their age, ability and aptitude, and to any SEND they may have, either by regular attendance at school or otherwise. - Regularly monitoring and analysing attendance and absence data to identify pupils or cohorts that require more support.

-1. Legal framework
+1. Legal Framework

+- 1.1.
 This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following:

 - Education Act 1996

 - Equality Act 2010

 - The Education (Pupil Registration) (England) Regulations 2006 (As amended)

 - The Children (Performances and Activities) (England) Regulations 2014

 - Children and Young Persons Act 1963

 - DfE (2022) 'Working together to improve school attendance'

-- DfE (2022) 'Keeping children safe in education (KCSIE) 2022'
+- DfE (2023) 'Keeping children safe in education (KCSIE) 2023'

 - DfE (2016) 'Children missing education'

 - DfE (2023) 'Providing remote education'

-This policy operates in conjunction with the following school policies:
+- 1.2.
+This policy operates in conjunction with the following policies:

 - Child Protection and Safeguarding Policy

 - Complaints Procedures Policy

 - Behaviour Policy

 - SEND Policy

 - Supporting Pupils with Medical Conditions Policy

 - Pupils with Additional Health Needs Attendance Policy

-2. Roles and responsibilities
+2. Roles and Responsibilities